microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 git checkout -b featurebranch
 ```

 Update configuration so that we can create a pull request for any one of the example scenarios (e.g. named_entity_recognition).
 Navigate to scenario folder and update the `config.json` file.
 Update the keyvault name, resource group name and Azure Machine Learning workspace name.
-Update the Endpoint name and deployment name in `configs/deployment_config.json` file.
+Update the `ENDPOINT_NAME` and `CURRENT_DEPLOYMENT_NAME` in `configs/deployment_config.json` file.

 ### Update config.json